Parallel tests with Appium and Genymotion SaaS

 pytest test_example.py

-To run tests in parallel, use the pytest-xdist plugin:
+To run all tests in parallel, use the pytest-xdist plugin and execute:

 pytest -n 3 test_example.py

-That’s it!
-You’ve been able to run parallel tests on several Genymotion SaaS virtual devices using Appium and Pytest.
+This enables running parallel tests on several Genymotion SaaS virtual devices using Appium and pytest.